What is nginx-extras?

 I’ve been the only package maintainer of nginx extras for the past 2 years.
 All sources are committed with GIT on a private BitBucket repository.
 I may push them public on GitHub in the future.

 Please provide any feedbacks if you use these packages.
-I also accept module or feature request to add more customisation or enhancements to nginx extras.
+I also accept module or feature request to add more customization or enhancements to nginx extras.